← Back to Teaching

 Macroeconomics

-Macroeconomics is taught by Fatih Kansoy as a part of the core "Economics" module in the MSc Financial Economics at Oxford Saïd Business School.
-This public page gives a concise course map for students.
-Full slides, videos, assessments, and internal class logistics are managed through Canvas.
+Macroeconomics is taught as part of the core Economics module in the MSc Financial Economics at Oxford Saïd Business School.
+This public page offers a concise course map.
+Slides, recordings, and assessments are managed through Canvas.

 Course Topics